 Autogas is a safe, proven and reliable fuel.
 Thousands of school buses and taxicabs across the U.S. are already safely fueled by autogas, partly because autogas is intrinsically safer than many other fuels.
 A properly installed autogas tank can actually add to the structural integrity of a vehicle.

-- Alliance AutoGas tanks are 20 times more puncture resistant and can withstand 4 times the pressure when compared to conventional gasoline vehicle fuel tanks.
+- Autogas tanks are 20 times as puncture-resistant as gasoline tanks and can can withstand 4 times the pressure.

 - The lower pressure required for storage makes autogas safer to maintain than CNG.